safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 );
 ```

-Once signed, we are going to have a transaction obecjet like this one:
+Once signed, we will have a transaction object like this one:

 ```javascript
 EthSafeTransaction {